 If your incident involves a needlestick or sharps injury or potential exposure to a blood borne virus take immediate action by following the sharps management process

 If you need a first aider you can contact one close to you, either in the same building or one close by.
 Please see this list to find your nearest first aider.
-In addition all Security staff are trained First Aiders.
+In addition all Community Safety staff are trained First Aiders.

 Fire is potentially the greatest of all risks to personnel, business continuity and property.
 It can spread extremely quickly producing toxic, asphyxiating smoke.

-In cases of Emergency requiring Police, Fire Service or Ambulance please call Security on (02476 5 22222)
+In cases of Emergency requiring Police, Fire Service or Ambulance please call Community Safety on (02476 5 22222)

-Any major failure of services (gas, electric, water, drainage, burst pipes, roof leak etc) must be reported immediately to Security
+Any major failure of services (gas, electric, water, drainage, burst pipes, roof leak etc) must be reported immediately to Community Safety